bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 _Sept 27-Oct 1_

-We have seen several sorting algorithms so far, all of which have worst-case running time at least Ω(n lg n).
+We have seen the most important  sorting algorithms so far and all of them have worst-case running time at least Ω(n lg n).
 The natural question to ask is: Can we do better than Θ(n lg n) in the worst-case?
 We introduce the concept of lower bound, and show that sorting lower bound in the comparison model of computation is Ω(n lg n).
-We describe a couple of different ways to sort which do not use the comparison model and under certain assumptions achieve linear time (bucket sort and counting sort)
+We describe a couple of different ways to sort which do not use the comparison model and under certain assumptions achieve linear time (bucket sort and counting sort).
+This concludes the module on sorting.

-We introduce a new problem, called the selection problem: Given a set S of n elements, {x_1, x_2, ..., x_n} and an integer k (1 ≤ k ≤ n), find the kth smallest element in S. We describe several ideas for solving this problem, culminating with an elegant and ingenious algorithm that runs in O(n) worst-case.
+This week we introduce a new problem: the __selection__ problem.
+Given a set S of n elements, {x_1, x_2, ..., x_n} and an integer k (1 ≤ k ≤ n), find the kth smallest element in S. We describe several ideas for solving this problem, culminating with an elegant and ingenious algorithm that runs in O(n) worst-case.

 __Objectives:__ By the end of this  week you should be able to:
 * Understand the comparison-based sorting lower bound, when it applies and what assumptions it makes